Theodore E. Chandler: Atlantic campaigns

-Chandler relieved Capt.
-P. P. Powell as commanding officer of the light cruiser Omaha on October 15.
+Chandler relieved Captain P. P. Powell as commanding officer of the light cruiser Omaha on October 15.
 Shortly over three weeks later, an event occurred that highlighted Chandler's tour in command of the light cruiser.

 On the morning of November 6, 1941, Omaha, in company with the destroyer Somers, came across a darkened ship that acted suspiciously when challenged.
 That ship—although bearing the name Willmoto and purportedly operating out of Philadelphia—proved to be the German blockade runner Odenwald, bound for Germany with 3,857 metric tons of raw rubber in her holds.
-Scuttled by her crew, the German ship began to sink; but Capt.
-Chandler sent a party onto the German vessel that controlled the flooding and salvaged the ship.
+Scuttled by her crew, the German ship began to sink, but Captain Chandler sent a party onto the German vessel that controlled the flooding and salvaged the ship.
 This was the last occasion on which American sailors received prize money.

 For most of the next 18 months, Omaha cruised the waters of the South Atlantic in search of German blockade runners and submarines.
 That tour of duty ended in April 1943, when Chandler was selected to command United States naval forces in the Aruba-Curaçao area.
 On May 3, 1944, he was promoted to rear admiral.
 In July 1944, Rear Admiral Chandler took command of Cruiser Division 2 (CruDiv 2), Atlantic Fleet.
 In that capacity, he participated in Operation Dragoon, the invasion of southern France in mid-August, and commanded the "Sitka-Romeo" force which captured the Iles d'Hyeres just off the coast of Provence.